mike-dresser/mike-dresser/README.md

 # Hello!

-I am a web developer based in NYC who is fascinated with problem solving, improving systems, and making the world a better place through code.
+I am a web developer based in NYC who is fascinated with solving problems, improving systems, and making the world a better place through code.
 I have a background in the food and beverage industry and I enjoy working with diverse teams to create awesome user experiences.
 <div align="center">

   ### A few of my favorite things